EyasuTeshome/shifttracker/mock-interviews/how-to-analyze-your-performance-in-a-mock-interview-v2.md

 ### Using a growth mindset to analyze the feedback you receive

 Receiving constructive feedback after an interview may be challenging.
-You may feel you are not good enough at interviewing and, thus, suffer from imposter syndrome.
+You may feel you are not good enough at interviewing and, thus, suffer from impostor syndrome.
 So, now is an excellent time to remind yourself of the growth mindset, why it is relevant for personal development and how to practice it.
 A growth mindset is critical when interviewing because you will be doing a lot of interviews.
 The best way to be great at interviewing is by learning from the previous interviews to perform better in the future ones.

 **Refer to the links below to remind yourself of guidelines for receiving feedback:**